Jigglypuff: Promotion and reception

+Jigglypuff is often featured on products and in promotion for the series.
+An example of this is the full-sized Pokémon 747 aircraft by Boeing.
+Jigglypuff appeared on the starboard nose of the original white 1998 aircraft and above the starboard wing of the 1999 blue aircraft.
+Jigglypuff was also on the nose of the international version of the plane.
+Jigglypuff has been made into several different toy and plush forms, as well as other items.Pokémon Monster Collection Mini Action Figure - #21 Jigglypuff walloffame.net.
+Retrieved on 2008-05-06 A Jigglypuff Bluetooth speaker was made by GameStop’s ThinkGeek brand, and has been approved by the Federal Communications Commission.
+A variety merchandise of Jigglypuff has been also made such as clothing, plushies, and jewelry.

 Jigglypuff has proven to be a popular character since its introduction.
-Described as "perhaps the most ridiculously named Pokémon" of the original 151 by The Virginian-Pilot, Jigglypuff has been noted as one of the series' most popular characters and one of Nintendo's mascots.
+Jigglypuff has been noted as one of the series' most popular characters and one of Nintendo's mascots.
 The book Pikachu's Global Adventure: The Rise and Fall of Pokémon' described Jigglypuff as popular with a young, female audience across the franchise as a whole, attributing said popularity to both the immediate attraction of children to its pink color and its contrast to Pokémon species more popular with young males, such as Squirtle or Charmander.
+Author Harry Schlesinger also noted that Jigglypuff was popular among girls.
 The journal Sex Roles noted that while Jigglypuff's gender in the anime was never explicitly stated, it was identified by a majority of people as a female character in the series.
-Additionally, it was the most often named female Pokémon by children when asked to recall one, which the study attributed to its pink color and ability to sing its opponents to sleep.
+Additionally, it was the most often named "female" Pokémon by children when asked to recall one, which the study attributed to its pink color and ability to sing its opponents to sleep.
 The Australian Journal of Language and Literacy cited Jigglypuff as a tool to use for introducing children to drama, citing its mannerisms in the anime.

 Andrew Tei of Mania.com complained that Jigglypuff's portrayal in the anime quickly becomes irritating.
-Carolyn Gudmundson of GamesRadar disagreed, calling Jigglypuff's anime appearances "totally badass" while also criticizing its unoriginal, overused design.
-David Caballero of Screen Rant listed Jigglypuff as the cutest normal type Pokémon, and stated that it is one of the franchise's most recognizable and popular Pokémon that has been around since the early days of Generation I. GamesRadar editor Carolyn Gudmundson listed the "huggable pink blob" type Pokémon as one of the most overused Pokémon designs, stating that it had a memorable run on the anime.
-Author Harry Schlesinger wrote that Jigglypuff was popular among girls.
-James Whitbrook of Gizmodo stated that Jigglypuff is the most iconic creatures.
-Caitlin Griffin of Screen Rant listed Jigglypuff as a cutest fairy-type Pokémon, and stated that it is one of the most recognizable fairy Pokemon.
-Daniel Kurland of Comic Book Resources listed Jigglypuff as the most adorable normal type Pokémon, and stated that Jigglypuff is the cutest of its evolutionary line.
-Kevin Slackie of Paste listed Jigglypuff as 19th of the best Pokemon.
-Steven Bogos of The Escapist listed Jigglypuff as 32nd of their favorite Pokemon, describing it as one of those iconic Pokemon that has quite a bit of sticking power.
-International Business Times cited Jigglypuff as an example of best Pokémon design in Generation I.
+Carolyn Gudmundson of GamesRadar+ disagreed, calling Jigglypuff's anime appearances "totally badass" while also criticizing its unoriginal, overused design.
+She later described it as falling into the "huggable pink blob" archetype Pokémon, which she believed to be one of the more overused Pokémon designs.
+James Whitbrook of Gizmodo praised its appearance in the original games, highlighting its uncommon encounter rate and unique design as making it standout in comparison to other wild Pokémon.
+He also noted its high popularity, especially in marketing, labelling it as "ascendant" in comparison to other Pokémon in the series due to its notability.
+Steven Bogos of The Escapist similarly described Jigglypuff as "iconic" but criticized its lack of power.